Food allergy: Steroids

+Immunotherapy

+Immunotherapies seek to condition the immune system to elicit or suppress a specific immune response.
+In the treatment of allergies, common immunotherapies seek to desensitize the immune system by gradually exposing the body to allergens in increasing amounts.
+These forms of immunotherapy have had varying and limited success and have generally been used to treat peanut and environmental allergies.

+Omalizumab

+Omalizumab, an injectable asthma treatment drug sold under the brand name Xolair, was approved in the United States in February 2024 to reduce severe reactions to accidental exposure to food allergens.
+It is a genetically engineered monoclonal antibody which specifically binds to immunoglobulin E (IgE) to reduce the severity of an immune response.
+Successful results were reported for wheat, eggs, milk and baked products containing wheat and milk.

 Epidemiology

 Food allergies affect up to 10% of the worldwide population, and they are currently more prevalent in children (~8%) than adults (~5) in western nations.
 In several industrialized countries, food allergies affect up to 10% of children.
 Children are most commonly allergic to cow's milk, chicken eggs, peanuts, and tree nuts.
 While studies on adults with food allergy are not as abundant, surveys suggest that the most common food allergens for adults include fish, shellfish, peanuts, and tree nuts.

-Food allergies have become increasingly prevalent in industrialized/westernized nations over the last 2-3 decades.
+Food allergies have become increasingly prevalent in industrialized/westernized nations over the last 2–3 decades.
 An estimated 15 million people currently have food allergies in the United States.
 In 1997, 0.4% children in the United States were reported to have peanut allergy, yet this number markedly rose to 1.4% in 2008.
-In Australia, hospital admission rates for food-induced anaphylaxis increased by an average of 13.2% from 1994-2005.
-One possible explanation for the rise in food allergy is the "old friends" hypothesis, which suggests that non disease causing organisms, such as helminths, could protect against allergy.
+In Australia, hospital admission rates for food-induced anaphylaxis increased by an average of 13.2% from 1994–2005.
+One possible explanation for the rise in food allergy is the "old friends" hypothesis, which suggests that non-disease-causing organisms, such as helminths, could protect against allergy.
 Therefore, reduced exposure to these organisms, particularly in developed countries, could have contributed towards the increase.

 Children of East Asian or African descent who live in westernized countries were reported to be at significantly higher risk of food allergy compared to Caucasian children.
 Several studies predict that Asia and Africa may experience a growth in food allergy prevalence as the lifestyles there become more westernized.

 The prevalence of certain food allergies is suggested to depend partly on the geographical area and country.
 For instance, allergy to buckwheat flour, used for soba noodles, is more common in Japan than peanuts, tree nuts or foods made from soy beans.
 Also, shellfish allergy is the most common cause of anaphylaxis in adults and adolescents particularly in East Asian countries like Hong Kong, Taiwan, Singapore, and Thailand.
 Individuals in East Asia have further developed an allergy to rice, which forms a large part of their diet.
-Another example is that, out of 9 European countries, egg allergy was found to be most prevalent in the UK and least prevalent in Greece.
+Another example is that, out of nine European countries, egg allergy was found to be most prevalent in the UK and least prevalent in Greece.